 As a seasoned PPC agency, it’s common for our strategists to recommend adjustments as minor as these.
 Clients and partners are always surprised to see the result that small changes can have on a campaign.

-Following these guidelines gives you a good starting point when deciding how to write and edit your ads on YouTube.
+Following these guidelines gives you a good starting point for effective YouTube ads.

-That said, creating and managing video campaigns on Google Ads can be a time-consuming and challenging process if you don’t know what you are doing.
+That said, creating and managing video PPC marketing campaigns on Google Ads can be a time-consuming and challenging process if you don’t know what you are doing.

 Read more on the topic before you get started.
 Check out 5 Types of Audiences to Target When Advertising on YouTube to get more information on setting up your audiences and campaigns and avoid hangups.